-Do you want a real list of edible plants for the Midwest?
+Do you want a real list of edible plants for the Upper Midwest?
 Every single plant here was found while foraging in South Dakota and Minnesota.
 BUT MORE IMPORTANTLY, each wild food listed on TREEfool.com was actually eaten and documented by yours truly.
 Don’t have too much fun (just kidding, you should 100% have too much fun).

 This list is broken down into sub-categories: